-Reference is made to section 'NN Group and NN Leven at a Glance-NN Leven' and section 'Report of the Management Board' in the 2016 Annual report of NN Leven for more information on the material lines of business of NN Leven.
+Reference is made to section 'NN Group and NN Leven at a Glance- NN Leven' and section 'Report of the Management Board' in the 2017 Annual report of NN Leven for more information on the material lines of business of NN Leven.

-For information on any significant business events or other events that have occurred over the reporting period reference is made to section 'Report of the Management Board- Financial developments' in the 2016 Annual Report of NN Leven.
+For information on any significant business events or other events that have occurred over the reporting period reference is made to section 'Report of the Management Board- Financial developments' in the 2017 Annual Report of NN Leven and note 40 'Other events' in the 2017 Consolidated annual accounts of NN Leven.

-Reference is made to Note '38 Principal subsidiaries' in the 2016 Consolidated annual accounts of NN Leven for a list of material related undertakings and a description of the legal structure of NN Leven.
-Reference is made to the section 'Corporate governance' of the 2016 Annual Report of NN Leven for information on the governance and organisational structure of NN Leven.
+Reference is made to Note '36 Principal subsidiaries' in the 2017 Consolidated annual accounts of NN Leven for a list of material related undertakings and a description of the legal structure of NN Leven.
+Reference is made to the section 'Corporate governance' of the 2017 Annual Report of NN Leven for information on the governance and organisational structure of NN Leven.